 - Social data (i.e. follower count, influence)

-Think of this as implied data, something a friend shares with you indirectly.
+Think of first-party data as implied data, something a friend shares with you indirectly.
 Still important, still useful—but different from zero-party data in how the user grants consent.

 Why Does Zero-Party Data Actually Matter?

 First and foremost, it improves the customer experience through personalization and relevance.
-But it also impacts the efficiency and effectiveness of your business:
+But zero-party data also impacts the efficiency and effectiveness of your business:

 - Privacy Compliance.
 You’ll set yourself up for a sustainable system with regard to data privacy laws.
 As more (& stricter) regulations come into play, you won’t have to worry about suddenly being without–owned data.